Iowa–Iowa State football rivalry: Game results

-The two schools played each other 24 times between 1894 and 1934, before the Cy-Hawk Trophy was established in 1977.
-The series halted after 1934 after then University of Iowa Athletic Director and head football coach Ossie Solem would not return calls to reschedule the rivalry; the series was restarted in 1977.
-Of the 66 games in the series played through 2021, 40 of them have been played in Iowa City while just 28 games have been contested in Ames.
+The two schools played each other 24 times between 1894 and 1934, before the Cy–Hawk Trophy was established in 1977.
+The series halted after 1934 after Iowa head coach (and athletic director) Ossie Solem would not return calls to reschedule the rivalry; after more than four decades, the series was restarted in 1977.
+Of the 71 games in the series through 2024, 42 were played in Iowa City and 29 in Ames.

 Games in the series are often decided by less than seven points, regardless of the pregame ranking of the teams.
-Through the 2021 season, Iowa has won the last six contests.
 The game was canceled in 2020 due to the COVID-19 pandemic, marking the first time since 1976 that the rivalry was not played.

 The 2019 game featured an appearance by ESPN College GameDay, the first time Iowa State had hosted the program.
 GameDay returned for the 2021 edition, which was the first time the rivalry feature both teams ranked in the AP Top 10.
+The 2025 game played in Ames was highlighted by a visit from FOX with their Big Noon Kickoff.

-Surprisingly, Iowa State's home field advantage has not been very advantageous for the Cyclones as they are 8-21 in Cy-Hawk games played in Ames.
-As of 2022, Iowa State's last victory in Ames came in 2011 and Iowa State has only won three Cy-Hawk games in Ames in the past 20 years.
-Iowa State has found more success in Iowa City as three of their last four wins have come in Iowa City (occurring in 2022, 2014, and 2012).
+Home field advantage has not been a major factor in the series as of recently.
+Since 2010, the home team has only won four times, and until Iowa State's 2025 victory, the home team had not won since 2018.